Importance conditional sampling for Pitman-Yor mixtures: Importance conditional sampling

 thus without requiring the evaluation of $\tilde q$.
-As a result, the full conditional \eqref{eq:fc_thetai} can be rewritten as
+As a result, the full conditional \eqref{eq:fc_thetai} can be {rewritten} as

-Once more an analogy with marginal methods can be drawn by observing that the introduction of the auxiliary random variables $s_1^*,\ldots,s_{r_m}^*$ reminds of the augmentation introduced in Algorithm 8 of \citet{Nea00} to deal with a non-conjugate specification of the mixture model.
+Once more we highlight an interesting analogy between the conditional approach we propose and marginal methods: the introduction of the auxiliary random variables $s_1^*,\ldots,s_{r_m}^*$ reminds of the augmentation introduced in Algorithm 8 of \citet{Nea00}, marginal algorithm proposed to deal with a non-conjugate specification of the mixture model.
 From \eqref{eq:fc_thetai_bis} it is straightforward to identify $(\bs,\bt,\bp)$ as a finite-dimensional summary of $\tilde p$, sufficient for the purpose of updating the parameters $\theta_i$ from their full conditionals.
 This means that, as far as $\tilde p$ is concerned, only its summary $(\bs,\bt,\bp)$ must be included in the updating steps of the Gibbs sampler.
 To this end, Proposition~\ref{prop:cor20} provides the basis for the update of $(\bs,\bt,\bp)$.
 Indeed, conditionally on $\btheta$, the fixed jump points $\bt$ coincide with the $k_n$ distinct values appearing in $\btheta$, while the random vectors $\bp$ and $\bs$ are independent with $\bp \sim \text{Dirichlet}(\vartheta+\sigma k_n,n_1-\sigma,\ldots,n_{k_n}-\sigma)$ and the joint distribution of $\bs$ characterized by the predictive distribution of a PY$(\sigma,\vartheta+\sigma k_n;P_0)$, that is, for any $\ell =0,1,\ldots,m-1$,

 where $(s_1^*,\ldots,s_{r_\ell}^*)$ is the vector of $r_\ell$ distinct values appearing in $(s_1,\ldots,s_\ell)$, with corresponding frequencies $(m_{1},\ldots,m_{r_\ell})$ such that $\sum_{j=1}^{r_\ell} m_j=\ell$.